-Furthermore, we were invited to a reception in the embassy of Chile and met Finally as I was able to speak Spanish, I really enjoyed my time there and I think this was thanks to my Chilean friends.
+4th year undergraduate medical student Project Semester in Chile As I had thought, life in Chile was hard for me, especially for the first month.
+Everything was new for me, and as I needed a dictionary to talk to people, I hardly talked with others and often felt very nervous.
+But Chileans are very kind, and gradually I got use to daily life.
+However, at the end of my stay in Chile, I didn't need to take a dictionary with me, I could speak some Spanish, and I didn't feel as nervous as Finally as I was able to speak Spanish, I really enjoyed my time there and I think this was thanks to my Chilean friends.
 They are students of translation at university, and as they are studying Japanese translation they can speak Spanish, English, and Japanese.
 It was a very good for us, because they could teach us Spanish, and we could teach them Japanese.
 Soon we became good friends, and we enjoyed spending time together.
-For example, one of them inwith the Japanese Ambassador to Chile.
-We also traveled to Easter Island and Patagonia, and enjoyed the wonderful natural scenery of Chile.
-This is the first time for me to live and study in a foreign country for such a long period.
-Although I ran into many difficulties, I think it was an extremely good experience for me to cultivate many new skills.
+For example, one of them in-

-Dinner at a Japanese restaurant in Santiago.
 Six Japanese students who studied at CLC, two doctors who are working at CLC and their wives, and the secretary vited us to his house and made Chilean food for us, then I invited them to my house and made Japanese food for them.
 We celebrated the start of the New Year on New Years Day together.
 We taught them how Japanese people spend New Year, and they taught us how Chilean people spend New Years Day.
 We met almost every weekend, and enjoyed going to the beach, bars, dancing, shopping, and so on.
 I really appreciate their friendship, because they made my life in Chile very comfortable and enjoyable.
 I had such a good experience in Chile, and now feel that Chile is my home away from home.
 I really appreciate the help I got from everyone who I met in Chile, and I also really appreciate TMDU because they provided me with this wonderful opportunity.
-Lunch at a Chilean restaurant in Concon, on the way to our friend's house. five Japanese students from CLC and four students from USACH (Universidad de Santiago de Chile)
+Lunch at a Chilean restaurant in Concon, on the way to our friend's house, five Japanese students from CLC and four tudents from USACH (Univeridad de Santiago de Chile)